my places ♡

 I’ve been doing this sharing life on the internet thing for a while now, maybe you have too?
 Here’s a bit of what my journey to now looked like…

 Welcome, you’ve got mail!

 My introduction to online was very 1990s — my first website was on Expage, I learned the art of internet oversharing on Livejournal, chatted with mates on ICQ (eh-oh!) and AIM, and sent my first email newsletter from Easymail… before moving to AOL because ‘you’ve got mail’ was once more exciting than inbox zero.

 Building things on the internet

 I didn’t know how to get a job at a magazine or newspaper, so I made my own.
 During my teens and early twenties, I created a number of websites, including founding a lifestyle blog that covered topics including work, relationships, style, and politics.
 My blog opened the door to opportunities ranging from brand collaborations, to visiting New York City to cover international diplomatic negotiations at the United Nations.

-From Sydney to London, via New Zealand
+From Sydney to London, via NZ

 To the frontlines

 After graduating I worked with environmental nonprofits and advocacy organisations on media and digital communications.

 Working with these organisations often meant travelling around NSW and beyond, with my camera and laptop, to meet and tell the stories of communities on the frontlines of environmental battles.
 You can read some of those stories here.